A Nigerian woman, Azeezat Amusat is gaining recognition after she collaborated with superstar, Beyonce.

-Quite interesting is the fact that it was a Nigerian woman who goes by the name Azeezat Abiola Amusat that tied Beyonce’s gele and those of the other models in the album.
+Quite interesting is the fact that it was Amusat that tied Beyonce’s headtie (Gele) and those of the other models in the album.
+Gele is a traditional head tie native to the Yoruba people of Nigeria, Benin, and Togo.

 The first child in a family of seven, Azeezat had her secondary school education in both Police Children School in Ikeja and Lagos State Model College, Badore, before she bagged her degree in Philosophy from Lagos State University.